 The answer will vary depending on who you ask, but one thing is clear… your youngster’s well-being should be your priority.

-Every trainer seems to have an opinion on the perfect age to start a young horse under saddle.
+Every trainer seems to have an opinion on the best age to start a horse under saddle.
 This heated debate has come up over and over again!
-Each horse needs to be evaluated individually, preferably with the help of your veterinarian.
+Each young horse needs to be evaluated individually, preferably with the help of your veterinarian.
 Their physical and mental development needs to be at the center of this decision.